A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 Q : What is the difference between the three tiers of prescription drug coverage?

-A : Assurant's Health Plan includes three tiers of prescription coverage: generic, preferred, non-preferred, based on what drugs you need.
+A : All three health plans include three tiers of prescription coverage: generic, preferred and non-preferred, based on what drugs you need.

-By using preferred medicines, you can help make sure you get better value based on your plan and individual needs.
-Visit caremark.com to review your preferred drug list, updated quarterly, to find out which therapeutic medicines provide you with greater savings.
+By using generic or preferred medicines, you can help make sure you get better value based on your plan and individual needs.
+Visit caremark.com and click on the Covered Drug List (Formulary) under the Plan and Benefits tab to review your preferred drug list.
+There you will find a Performance Drug List for non-specialty medications, and an Advanced Control Specialty Formulary for specialty medications.
 Here are definitions of each of the three tiers:

 Tier 2: Preferred brand - brand name drugs listed on the CVS formulary/covered drug list.